deep005/job-portal/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+the login details for both job seeker and employer are provided in the LoginInfo.js file in src/Data folder

 ### `npm test a`

 Launches the test runner in the interactive watch mode.